stephen-rowan/nft-dao-genesis/meetings/31st-march-2021-nft-dao-general-meeting.md

 > Discussion - [20.08](https://youtu.be/O06zjbC55HM?t=1208)  - Sev, Rich Kopcho

-> Building reputation of contributers,
+> Building reputation of contributers, something that can be claimed for input of time and effort.